Packard: 1946–1956

 While American independent manufacturers like Packard did well during the early postwar period, supply had caught up with demand and by the early 1950s they were increasingly challenged as the domestic "Big Three"—General Motors, Ford, and Chrysler—battled intensely for sales in the economy, medium-priced, and luxury markets.
 Those independents that remained in business in the early 1950s, merged.
 In 1953, Kaiser merged with Willys to become Kaiser-Willys.
 Nash and Hudson became American Motors Corporation (AMC).
 The strategy for these mergers included cutting costs and strengthening their sales organizations to meet the intense competition from the Big Three.

 In 1953–54, Ford and GM waged a brutal sales war, cutting prices and forcing cars on dealers.
 While this had little effect on either company, it damaged independent automakers.
 Nash's president George W. Mason thus proposed that the four major independents (Nash, Hudson, Packard, and Studebaker) merge into one firm American Motors Corporation (AMC).
 Mason held informal discussions with Nance to outline his strategic vision, and an agreement was reached for AMC to buy Packard's Ultramatic transmissions and V8 engines.
 They were used in 1955 Hudsons and Nashes.

 It did not help that Chrysler and Ford waged a campaign of "stealing" Packard dealerships during the early 1950s.
 Consequently, Packard's dealer network became smaller and more scattered which made it even more difficult to sell Packard vehicles.

 Although Korean War defense contracts brought in badly needed revenue, the war ended in 1953 and the new Secretary of Defense Charles E. Wilson began cutting defense contracts from all automotive manufacturers other than GM, where he had been president.

 Packard's last major development was the Torsion-Level suspension by Bill Allison, dubbed Torsion Level Ride.
 The front and rear suspensions on each side of the car side are interconnected by a long torsion bar.
 This design reduced pitching while allowing for low spring rates, which imbued Packards with a ride that was soft yet controlled.
-Additionally, this suspension featured an electro-mechanical compensator or "levilizer" that kept the car level regardless of passenger or trunk loading.
+Additionally, this suspension featured an electro-mechanical compensator or "levelizer" that kept the car level regardless of passenger or trunk loading.